 Skip to content

-Crossing the Channel by Ferry Or Tunnel on a Coach Holiday
+What Crossing the Channel is Like on a Coach Holiday

 Crossing the Channel by Ferry

-The ferry crossing from Dover takes 1.5 hours across the English Channel.
+The cross-channel ferry from Dover takes 1.5 hours across the English Channel.

-The ferries are large with plenty of facilities on board for guests.
+The cross-channel ferries are large with plenty of facilities on board for guests.

 Here is what happens when you cross the channel on a coach holiday.

-Your coach driver and guide will eat in the commercial drivers restaurant.
+6. Your coach driver and guide will eat in the commercial driver’s restaurant.

-At the end of the crossing there will be an announcement over the loudspeaker system when you can go down to the vehicle deck and board the coach again.
+8. At the end of the ferry channel crossing there will be an announcement over the loudspeaker system when you can go down to the vehicle deck and board the coach again.

 One of the biggest issues for guests taking a coach on the ferry is finding their way back to the coach.
 The vehicle deck can look very different when it is full of vehicles.
 Always take a note of which stairs you used when leaving the vehicle deck to make sure you make it back to the coach easily.